Ceasar/ceasar.github.com/posts/memex_meetup_2.md

 ### Solutions

-Joel created for himself a variation of a Zetteklasten where cards can be arranged into articles, where an article is just a sequence of cards.
+Joel created for himself a variation of a Zettelkasten where cards can be arranged into articles, where an article is just a sequence of cards.

 Each card is written as a re-usable thought chunk with a unique number in the